 Does happen to you?
 When you try to talk with your partner, do you think:

-“I can’t talk to my boyfriend without him getting mad”
+“I can’t talk to him without him getting mad”

 “Why is my wife so defensive?”

 “My husband gets defensive when I tell him how I feel”

 When you’re in a relationship, you have an extra powerful influence on each other’s emotional life.
 A kind word from your loved one can comfort you like nobody else can.

 Why You Need to Address Defensive Behavior

 When a problem persists, and couples can’t fix it, conditions are ripe for a toxic pattern neither of you wants.
 Defensiveness is part of a sequence that get couples into trouble.